arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 - TOOLING APITooling API provides the ability to write SOQL query for many metadata types in an org.
 This API provides SOAP and REST interfaces and can be used in creating custom Lightning Platform development tools or apps.

 ### Identify Scenarios - Programatic vs Declarative
-### Identify Scenarios - Determine, create and access appropiate data model
+### Identify Scenarios - Given a scenario, determine, create, and access the appropriate data model including objects, fields, relationships, and external IDs.

 Including object, fields, relationships and External IDs

+Schema.DescribeTabSetResult

 ### Identify Scenarios - Options and Considerations on Importing and Exporting Data
+### TO-DO REORGANIZAR

+rollupsumaries topic
+ROLLup sumarias for currencies master record currency applies

+account opp es lookup pero tiene propiedades de master detail permite rollips

 ## Process Automation and Logic